benlansdell/ethome/README.md

 dataset = create_dataset(metadata)
 ```
-`dataset` is an extended pandas DataFrame, so can be treated exactly as you would any other dataframe.
-But it adds a bunch of metadata about the pose, for instance:
+`dataset` is an extended pandas DataFrame, so can be treated exactly as you would treat any other dataframe. `ethome` adds a bunch of metadata about the dataset, for instance:
 ```
 dataset.pose.body_parts
 ```